DUI – Driving under the Influence of Marijuana

 The Effects of Marijuana on Your Ability to Drive

-The legalization of marijuana in New Jersey is a hot topic these days, with many states recently legalizing recreational marijuana and many New Jersey Legislators taking steps toward legalizing recreational marijuana in New Jersey.
-However, regardless of the legal status of recreational and medical marijuana, the fact remains that driving under the influence of marijuana in New Jersey is a violation of the traffic code, and will result in a mandatory license suspension, fines and surcharges, and potential jail time – among other consequences.
+The legalization of marijuana in New Jersey does not impact the traffic violation for driving under the influence of marijuana (DUI).
+The fact remains that driving under the influence of marijuana in New Jersey is a violation of the traffic code, and will result in a mandatory license suspension, fines and surcharges, and potential jail time – among other consequences.

 According to the National Institute on Drug Abuse, there are many effects of smoking marijuana that may impair a person’s ability to drive.
 When a person smokes marijuana, the chemical compounds contained in the plant, specifically delta-9-tetrahydrocannabinol (THC), passes from the lungs into the bloodstream and then the blood carries THC to the brain and other organs.
 Once in the brain, THC over-activates certain brain cell receptors causing a person to feel “high.”
 The specific short-term effects of smoking marijuana are: altered senses, changes in mood, impaired body movement, difficulty with thinking and problem-solving, and impaired memory.
 Thus, getting behind the wheel after smoking marijuana very well may cause a person to have slower reaction times and poor coordination which would impair their ability to safely operate a motor vehicle.